AnirudhYadav2425/Online-Banking/README.md

 🌐 Portfolio :) https://anirudhyadav2425.github.io/

 📄 License
-This project is licensed for educational and demonstration purposes.
+This project is licensed for educational/demo purposes.
-You can reuse the structure to build similar full-stack banking or financial dashboards.
+All logos and assets used are for non-commercial learning only.

 yaml
 Copy